Tencent/puerts/doc/unreal/en/automatic_binding_mode.md

 | `COND_SimulatedOrPhysicsNoReplay` | This property will send to simulated Or bRepPhysics actors, but not to replay connections |
 | `COND_SkipReplay` | This property will not send to the replay connection |
 | `COND_Never` | This property will never be replicated |

+## Starting A New Virtual Machine
+Now that automatic binding mode has been set up, it's important to know how to [start your own JavaScript virtual machine](./start_a_virtual_machine.md).